-All this can be achieved with OWOX BI Attribution.
+All this can be achieved with OWOX BI's ML Funnel Based Attribution.

-Unlike most of the popular attribution models out there (First and Last Non-Direct Click, for example), OWOX BI’s attribution model considers how every single funnel step affects the conversion.
+Unlike most of the popular attribution models out there (First and Last Non-Direct Click, for example), OWOX BI’s ML Funnel Based Attribution employs machine learning algorithms to carefully consider how every single funnel step affects the conversion.

-In the case of the AIDA funnel, OWOX BI Attribution will consider all the actions you’ve built the funnel upon and will miss none of the traffic channels that led users to these actions.
+In the case of the AIDA funnel, ML Funnel Based Attribution will consider all the actions you’ve built the funnel upon and will miss none of the traffic channels that led users to these actions.
 The Last Non-Direct Click model, on the contrary, will probably miss most of such channels.